 Brexit... ...in brief

 The purpose of this transitional period is to negotiate the agreements which will govern future relations between the EU and the United Kingdom.
-During this period, the UK will continue to apply and benefit from EU rules.
-In order for this transition to be extended, the UK must request for it before 1 July 2020.
+For a text to be ratified before the end of the transition period, a full legal agreement is needed by 31 October 2020.
+Negotiations are underway...

 In the absence of agreements between the EU and the UK during this transition period, the option of a hard-Brexit (divorce without agreement) is still possible.